 By Caroline Humer and Esha Dey

-(Reuters) - Generic drugmaker Actavis Plc (ACT.N) said on Tuesday it would buy Forest Laboratories Inc (NYS:FRX) for about $25 billion (14 billion pounds) in cash and stock, expanding its portfolio of specialty pharmaceuticals for neurological and other disorders.
+(Reuters) - Generic drugmaker Actavis Plc (ACT.N) said on Tuesday it would buy Forest Laboratories Inc (FRX) for about $25 billion in cash and stock, giving it a major focus on higher-margin, branded treatments for Alzheimer's, hypertension and other disorders.

 Actavis said it would pay the equivalent of $89.48 per share, representing a premium of 25 percent to Forest's closing price on Friday.
 The offer comprises $26.04 in cash and 0.3306 Actavis share for every Forest share.